alchangyan/tradeling-tech-task/README.md

 At the end I ran over my code to note some further TODO's.

 ## Conclusion
-I didn't write unit-tests just because of time I didn't have for that and of course I will add them asap.
+I didn't write unit-tests just because of time I didn't have and of course I'll add them asap.

 Also I left some comments for strange TS cases and for some further improvements to finilize them later.

 Also I want to apologize for being late with this.
 I was super busy whole week, so I was able to do this only on weekend.

+I did all this in a hurry, so mistakes are VERY possible :)

-I hope you'll show me all my mistakes and possible improvememts to make myself better  :)
+I hope you'll show me all my mistakes and possible improvements to make myself better :)

 Thanks in advance.